-All members of Audit Committee are independent non-executive directors.
+All members of Audit Committee are Independent Non-executive Directors.
 The Audit Committee is chaired by Mr. Ng Lai Po, who possesses appropriate professional qualifications or accounting or related financial management expertise.
 None of the members of the Audit Committee is a former partner of the Company's existing external auditor.

 The principal responsibilities of the Audit Committee are to assist the Board in providing an independent view of the effectiveness of the financial reporting process, internal control and risk management systems, and relationship with external auditors of the Group, overseeing the audit process and performing other duties and such responsibilities as assigned by the Board.
-The Audit Committee meets with the Company's external auditors, and reviews their audit plans, the internal audit programs, the results of their examinations as well as their evaluations of the system of risk management and internal control, as listed below:
+The Audit Committee meets with the Company's external auditors, and reviews their audit plans, the results of their examinations as well as their evaluations of the system of risk management and internal control.